 Repetitively perform an action in your app that you can repeat and that starts and finishes in the same state.

-After each iteration of the repeated action, click the Mark Heap button to take a snapshot of the heap.
+After each iteration of the repeated action, click the Mark Generations button to take a snapshot of the heap.

 Repeat steps 4 and 5 until you see whether the heap is growing without limit, and then click the Stop button.

 Analyze objects captured by the heap snapshot to locate abandoned memory.